-In the following Data protection declaration we, hotsplots GmbH, will be telling you about the processing of your personal data (e.g. name, address, e‑mail address or usage data) on our website.
+In the following Data Protection Notice we, hotsplots GmbH, will be telling you about the processing of your personal data (e.g. name, address, e‑mail address or usage data) on our website.
 We process personal data at all times in conformity with the EU General Data Protection Regulation (GDPR).
-The transmission of your personal data will always be carried out using SSL encryption (including username and password and the remainder of the data relating to the customer area and shop of www.hotsplots.de).
+The transmission of your personal data will always be carried out using SSL encryption (including username and password and the remainder of the data relating to the customer area and shop of www.hotsplots.de and hotsplots.com).

 You can print out or save this Data Protection Notice by using your browser’s normal functions.
 You can also download and archive this Data Protection Notice as a PDF file by clicking here [PDF].